 1904

-Mauldin First Baptist Church established.
+Mauldin First Baptist Church is established.

 February 14, 1910